constructive-io/kubernetesjs/packages/react/README.md

 ## Related

-- [`kubernetesjs`](https://github.com/hyperweb-io/kubernetesjs/tree/main/packages/kubernetesjs) - The core TypeScript client for Kubernetes
+- [`kubernetesjs`](https://github.com/constructive-io/kubernetesjs/tree/main/packages/kubernetesjs) - The core TypeScript client for Kubernetes
 - [`@tanstack/react-query`](https://tanstack.com/query) - The powerful async state management library powering our hooks

 ## Credits

-🛠 Built by [Interweb](https://interweb.co) — if you like our tools, please checkout and contribute [https://interweb.co](https://interweb.co)
+**🛠 Built by the [Constructive](https://constructive.io) team — creators of modular Postgres tooling for secure, composable backends.
+If you like our work, contribute on [GitHub](https://github.com/constructive-io).**

 ## Disclaimer